Labour Cost – Free Cost Accounting Articles

 Merrick’s differential piece rate system:

 This method is also known as the ‘Multiple piece rate system’.
-Under this method, three grade piece rates are used instead of two as in the case of Taylor’s.
+Under this method, three grade piece rates are used instead of two, as in the case of Taylor’s.
 The features are as follows:

-(i) There is no guaranteed wages.
+(i) There is no guaranteed wage.

 (ii) Standard time is fixed for each work.